-We do however understand that the manufacture of artificial snow is costly in terms of energy and quantities of water required.
+The manufacture of artificial snow is costly both in terms of energy and quantities of water required.
 It is estimated that snow making in France uses as much water as a town with 170,000 inhabitants.
-Everyone knows that water freezes at 0°C but the rainwater found in reservoirs for snow making has to be cooled to around -7 to -9ºC before it will freeze and make snow.
+Everyone knows that water freezes at 0°C but the rainwater found in reservoirs for snow making has to be cooled to around -7ºC to -9ºC before it will freeze and make snow.
 If it is necessary to make snow at warmer temperatures, agents such as Snomax™ are added.
-Snomax is a protein which provides a nucleate for ice crystals enabling freezing at temperatures around -3ºC.
-York International says that Snomax is completely safe but extensive studies have not been carried out to determine the overall effects of such additives on the environment.
+This is a protein which provides a nucleate for ice crystals enabling freezing at temperatures around -3ºC.
+York International says that Snomax™ is completely safe but extensive studies have not been carried out to determine the overall effects of such additives on the environment.
 Despite the construction of reservoirs, snow making uses vast quantities of water with consequences on a region’s water courses and aquatic wildlife.

 More worrying is the natural erosion caused by the increase in melt water which runs back down the mountain in the spring.
 There is also a suggestion that chemical additives used in production affect the natural vegetation.
 As melt water comes off the slopes, chemicals used in the production of snow potentially find their way into rivers that supply drinking water for the resort.